MickiusMousius/Rolio46Keyboard/doc/controller.md

 The most standout features are summarized below:
- * Excellent battery life, I get more than 4 weeks of usage with a Rolio 46.2
+ * Excellent battery life, more than 4 weeks of usage with a Rolio46
  * Uses a battery fuel gauge (MAX1748) so provides much better battery reporting than a nice!nano and many of its clones
  * Has an excellent power path management design